 To add a pricing level select ADD NEW LEVEL.
-For example, say you want to add one play for fifty cents to the normal pricing listed above.
-Enter of for selections, then \$00.50 for price.
+For example, say you want to add one play for fifty cents to the normal pricing list.
+Enter 01 for selections, then \$00.50 for price.
 The new level will be inserted into the normal pricing list.